joshUSYD/assignment-3-/README.md

 # assignment-3-
-A repository for computer science assignment.
-Not for use.
+Computer science assignment repository.
+Not for general use, can't stop you if you do But no reason for you to either...